wehlutyk/thesis/content/3-gistr-4-results.md

 #### Word and utterance filiations

-Having developed a method to reliably break down individual transformations into simpler operations, we can come back to our initial goal of synthesising the overall phenomenon into a parsimonious model.
+Having developed a method to reliably break down individual transformations into simpler operations, we can come back to our initial goal of synthesising the overall phenomenon into an intelligible model.
-In particular, we would like to know how often each basic operation of utterance alignment (deletion, replacement, exchange, conservation) is actually used by subjects, how those basic operations get grouped together, or how they depend on each other both inside a single utterance transformation and across successive transformations in branches.
+In particular, we would like to know how often each basic operation of utterance alignment (deletion, replacement, exchange, conservation) is actually used by subjects, how those basic operations get grouped together, and how they depend on each other both inside a single utterance transformation and across successive transformations in branches.
 By doing this we aim to get an idea of the best building blocks we could use to model the complete phenomenon.
 In more abstract terms, we are looking for the best way to dice the complete data into its internal components;
-such components need not be restricted to the level of individual utterance to utterance transformations, but can also span along branches and in a tree.
+such components need not be restricted to the level of individual utterance-to-utterance transformations, but can also span along branches and in a tree.

 To do so we use the alignment tool we just developed to build a more synthetic representation of the branches.
 Indeed with the information provided by each alignment it is now possible to follow the ancestry and descent of individual words through parent and child transformations in a branch.